-Whether you are an Omnivore, vegetarian or vegan--the high nutritional contents of Spirulina makes it beneficial for everyone.
+Whether you are an Omnivore, vegetarian, or vegan--the high nutritional contents of Spirulina make it beneficial for everyone.

-Spirulina increases the production of nitric oxide nitric oxide, a molecule produced by the body causing blood vessels to expand and relax.
+Spirulina increases the production of nitric oxide, a molecule produced by the body causing blood vessels to expand and relax.

 Spirulina increases hemoglobin production because of its high iron content.
-At the same time, its high quality protein contents stimulates the immune system and reduces infections.
+At the same time, its high-quality protein contents stimulate the immune system and reduce infections.

-Because of the high concentration of certain nutrients in Spirulina, ithas been proven to control levels of blood glucose and improve lipid profile of patients with type 2 diabetes.
+Because of the high concentration of certain nutrients in Spirulina, it has been proven to control levels of blood glucose and improve the lipid profile of patients with type 2 diabetes.

 Spirulina can help the body get rid of toxins caused by food and other environmental sources.

-The anti-inflammatory properties of Spirulina inhibits the production of histamine and immunoglobulin.
-Relieving inflammation, nasal congestion, sneezing and itchy eyes.
+The anti-inflammatory properties of Spirulina inhibit the production of histamine and immunoglobulin.
+Relieving inflammation, nasal congestion, sneezing, and itchy eyes.

 Make sure you pay attention to organic quality.
 Algae from contaminated waters may cause more harm than good to your body.